Co-author: Olivia Fairhurst

 Contrary to what seems like popular belief, frozen vegetables aren’t less nutritious than their fresh counterparts, but they are usually cheaper.
 Frozen vege generally have less pesticide residue than fresh conventional produce and they usually contain more vitamins and minerals.
 This is due to the fact when vegetables are picked, they start to lose nutrients but frozen vegetables usually are frozen soon after being picked, meaning they tend to hold more nutrients.
 Frozen peas are a particularly good choice.

 We have a tendency to forget about the silver coins we’re left with after a lot of purchases.
 Round them all up at the end of the week and use them to pay for something small you were going to buy like a coffee.

 27. Use your car efficiently.

-If you need to shop at several places over the weekend, do it all in one sweep rather than individual trips.
+If you need to shop at several places over the weekend, do it all in one sweep rather than individual trips or better yet, do it on the way back from work or elsewhere.
 You’ll save money and reduce your carbon footprint at the same time.

 28. Clean off the top of your fridge.

 The build-up of ice in your freezer can make your fridge less energy efficient, costing you more on your electricity bill.